dillonkearns/incrementalelm.com/content/articles/exit-gatekeepers.md

 -- ⚠️ Not good for SSNs!
 ```

-Whoops, somebody forgot that we had a special `securelySaveSSN`{code} function that encrypts the SSN and masks the SSN when reporting errors.
+Whoops, somebody forgot that we had a special `securelySaveSSN` function that encrypts the SSN and masks the SSN when reporting errors.
 Do you dare look at the commit history?
 It could well have been your past self (we've all been there)!

 Humans make mistakes, so let's not expect them to be perfect.
-The core issue here is that the `SSN`{code} type wrapper has failed to communicate the limits of how we want it to be used.
-It's merely a convention to use `securelySaveSSN`{code} instead of calling the generic `genericSendData`{code} with the raw String.
+The core issue here is that the `SSN` type wrapper has failed to communicate the limits of how we want it to be used.
+It's merely a convention to use `securelySaveSSN` instead of calling the generic `genericSendData` with the raw String.
 In this article, you'll learn a technique that gets the elm compiler to help guide us towards using data as intended: Exit Gatekeepers.

 ## 🔑 Exit Gatekeepers